-5. Net Income per Share and Comprehensive Income - Basic net income per share excludes dilution and is computed by dividing net income by the weighted average number of common shares outstanding for the period.
+5. Net Income per Share and Comprehensive Income - Basic and diluted net income per share excludes dilution and is computed by dividing net income by the weighted average number of common shares outstanding for the period.
 Diluted net income per share is calculated using the treasury stock method and reflects the potential dilution that would occur if outstanding securities or other contracts to issue common stock were exercised or converted into common stock.
-For the three and nine months ended September 30, 2009 and 2008, the Company had securities outstanding, which could potentially dilute basic net income per share in the future, but were excluded from the computation of diluted net income per share in the periods presented, as their effect would have been anti-dilutive.
+For the three and six months ended June 30, 2010 and 2009, the Company had securities outstanding, which could potentially dilute basic net income per share in the future, but were excluded from the computation of diluted net income per share in the periods presented, as their effect would have been anti-dilutive.
 The following table shows the number of shares of common stock issuable upon conversion or exercise of such outstanding stock options: